reneaas/classes_in_cpp/README.md

 ### Makefile
 At this point we're done with the codes, but how do we run them?
 Let's tackle this.

-In this case, the makefile need only looks as follows
+In this case, the makefile need only look as follows

 ```makefile
 all: compile execute